Coffee with Coker

 Max Reiboldt and Michael Barry join Mark to discuss the Top 10 Lessons Learned from First-to-Second Generation Transactions.
-Max oversees Coker Group’s services and the general operations of the firm, and provides sound financial, strategic and tactical solutions to hospitals, medical practices, health systems, and other healthcare entities through keen analysis and problem solving.
-Michael is a partner in the Corporate Practice and the Healthcare Practice at Arnall Golden Gregory, LLP and focuses his practice on health care transactional and regulatory law – specifically for hospital, health systems and other institutional providers.
+Max oversees Coker Group’s services and the general operations of the firm and provides sound financial, strategic, and tactical solutions to hospitals, medical practices, health systems, and other healthcare entities through keen analysis and problem-solving.
+Michael is a partner in the Corporate Practice and the Healthcare Practice at Arnall Golden Gregory, LLP, and focuses his practice on healthcare transactional and regulatory law – specifically for hospitals, health systems, and other institutional providers.

 - Physician market share does not mean success, so health systems have become more selective relative to transactions.
 (PSAs are much more popular now than 3 years ago.)

 - Incurring losses in physician transactions may not be offset by downstream revenue (increased site-neutral payments).

 - Ensure the organization’s productivity and revenue goals are being met.
 (Fee-For-Service still prevails.)

 - Consider the infrastructure required to support non-productivity incentives.
 (Fee-For-Value payments must exist to require such.)

 - Gradually begin tapering off productivity goals and replace them with alternative incentives.
 (Mirror reimbursement trends.)

 - Tie new incentives to organizational goals, such as cost-savings, quality, etc., and prepare to respond to MACRA/MIPS requirements.